SDS logo

 Palliative Therapy

 In the early stages of jaw discomfort or as part of a broader treatment plan, simple remedies like cold or warm compresses, anti-inflammatory medications, and dietary modifications can offer relief.
-One key adjustment includes steering clear of hard or chewy foods that can aggravate the jaw.
-For more guidance on safe chewing habits, visit our blog To Chew or Not to Chew: Gum Types Preferred by Dentists.
+One key adjustment is steering clear of hard or chewy foods that can aggravate the jaw.
+For more guidance on safe chewing habits, visit our blog on best types of gum recommended by dentists.

 Exercise Rehabilitation